 - Students who wish to audit a course must seek permission from the professor.
 The extent of involvement of the auditor is to be negotiated with the professor.
 Professors may reserve the right to refuse auditors, and auditors will not be permitted in a course filled with the maximum number of registered students. - The student may register to Audit a course during the regular on-line registration process by choosing "Audit" rather than "Credit."
 To complete the process, the student submits to the registrar a completed and signed AUDIT FORM.
-The Add or Drop Courses form is required if the request is submitted after the on-line registration period. - At the conclusion of the course, the professor will determine if the student has successfully completed an audit.
+The Add or Drop Courses form is required if the request is submitted after the online registration period. - At the conclusion of the course, the professor will determine if the student has successfully completed an audit.
 If so, the student will receive "AUD" on her or his transcript.
 If not, the course will not appear on the transcript.

-Course Extensions (Incompletes): All work for courses is expected to be completed by the time established in the course syllabus.
+Course Extensions (Incompletes):

+All work for courses is expected to be completed by the time established in the course syllabus.
 A student may request an extension for time to complete course work.
 Approval of such a request is not automatic and is limited to one course per semester.

 - In order to request an extension for course work, a student must complete a REQUEST FOR EXTENSION OF CLASSWORK form. - The form must be signed by the course instructor and the student's faculty advisor before an extension is considered.
-Unsigned forms will be returned to the student. - The signed form must be submitted to the registrar no later than the last day of the academic term for which it is requested.
+Unsigned forms will be returned to the student. - The signed form must be submitted to the registrar no later than the last day of the academic term for which it is requested. - It is the student's responsibility to ensure that the signed extension form is delivered by the due date to the registrar for processing. - Students on Academic Probation are not eligible to request extension of coursework during the semester of probation.